 - Use your favorite milk as the liquid - dairy free, whole milk, almond milk.. whatever!
 I really love coconut milk as well.

 - If using fresh spinach, use 1 cup of the green, packed.

-Okay, so tell me: do you like spinach smoothies?
-What kind of smoothie is your favorite?
+So, tell me: do you like smoothies?
+What kind is your favorite?
 Let me know in the comments!